joemccall86/gradle-vpn-plugin/README.md

   are to be resolved.
 * vpn.pingTimeout - the timeout in msec to wait for a ICMP reply

-Note that this plugin is still in early development and does not yet work.
-If you're interested in contributing feel free to fork and make pull requests.

 Example:
 <pre><code>
 // build.gradle